 … we become clumsy, giddy, disorientated, less able to reason and even our vision can become impaired.
 We want to get to the toilet sharpish.
 We feel badly about ourselves and our lack of decisiveness.

 Now, why should our bodies promote such a seemingly unhelpful set of responses?
 It would appear that our bodies share a complication that has faced Microsoft Windows.
 Our nervous system consists of a number elements that do not always communicate smoothly with one another.
 There have been a number of ‘add-ons’ to the system over many millions of years.
 The diagram below, illustrates how antagonistic elements in our autonomic nervous system can help us stay balanced OR get out of control.

-With a following wind, controlled breathing can give us the micro-second we need to simply STOP, LOOK and LISTEN (do you remember how you were taught to cross roads!).
-This can work by helping us start something else.
+With a following wind, controlled breathing can give us the micro-second we need to simply to just notice what our bodies are saying.
+At that point, we may be better equipped to STOP, LOOK and LISTEN (do you remember how you were taught to cross roads!).
+This can help us start something else.
 Controlled breathing can lead us to regain an awareness of other choices available to us and provide just enough time to form options and make judgments about other ways to act.

 We do not need a lot of time to act just that little bit differently.

-For a user-friendly account of the neural connectedness involved here, viksit a YouTube presentation by Dan Siegel talking about the hand model of the head-brain.
+For a user-friendly account of the neural connectedness involved here, visit a YouTube presentation by Dan Siegel talking about the hand model of the head-brain.